Field Trips

 Register now!

-45 Minute Guided Programs
+45 Minute Guided Program Themes

-Browse our 45 Minute Guided Programs
+Browse our 45 Minute Guided Programs:

-• +Glimpse of the Garden (K- Gr.
-7)
+• +Glimpse of the Garden (Gr.
+K-7)

 Students journey along the water’s edge, between volcanic walls, and among forest groves where they meet iconic native and exotic species.
 These budding naturalists will connect with their environment, use their senses to develop observational skills, understand the role of humans -including First Peoples -in ecosystems, and participate in storytelling and interactive games.